 Although this Court reopened the Estate, the Successor Personal Representative has possession of no assets and never has, and is aware of no liabilities.
 The Successor Personal Representative will never have any assets to distribute because there are no assets and anything which conceivably could have existed on the date of Shirley's death, would have been transferred to Simon as her surviving spouse under the terms of her Will.
 Any such assets Simon retained as of his death would now be in Simon's estate.
 Thus, there is and will be nothing in this Estate.

+What about the monetary damages to the estate that need to be paid back from T&S?
 That again all these claims are baseless hearsay and will need to be forensically dealt with by independent third parties to determine the voracity of the claims.
 That the Court is aware through earlier pleadings filed, yet unheard that assets have been discovered of Shirley’s that are not inventoried on her Estate nor transferred into Simon’s and seem to have vanished into thin air and all of these assets known missing have been reported to the Sheriff’s department and are under ongoing investigations and the ongoing investigations involving both TED and Alan Rose are yet another reason the Estate should remain open, in addition to gaining accounting and forensic analysis now necessary to reconstruct the Estate from the fraud committed against it.

 That TED states,